 - Get in shape.
-To prepare for this exam, individuals hoping to become state police officers can do stretching exercises to increase flexibility, weight lifting to improve strength and running to increase stamina.
-General cardiovascular exercises can also help increase endurance.
+To prepare for this exam, individuals hoping to become state police officers can do stretching exercises to increase flexibility, weight lifting to improve strength, and running to increase stamina.
+General cardiovascular exercise can also help increase endurance.

 Step 3: Complete Application Process